N3Cr0N/HMVC/readme.md

 # Help to develop a new version

-**The original source from Bitbucket is not updated since 2016-03-13 that is very bad, i hope to find people who help to develop a new version of HMVC.**
+**The original source from Bitbucket is not updated since 2016-03-13 that is very bad, help to develop a new version of HMVC.**

 ### ToDo: